 Don’t get alarmed if during the 24th week of pregnancy, you are greeted with an unpleasant surprise—menstrual cramps!
+Yes, menstrual cramps during pregnancy is a real thing.
 You can feel them pulling on one or both sides of your abdomen, accompanied by a dragging feeling in the pelvis that reminds you of those cramps you got during your menses.

 The harmless causes of menstrual cramps during pregnancy are flatulence, sexual intercourse, multiple births, and round ligament pain.
 Cramps are a typical reaction to your uterus expanding; however, they can be relieved.

 Cramps during pregnancy don’t leave you with the best feeling in the world; however, you can reduce the discomfort by following these steps:

 - If you have been standing for a while, take a break.
 Lie down, change positions, stretch out, or take a walk.

 - Practice those relaxation exercises you’ve been learning at yoga class.
 They will help in reducing muscle tension.